donald-okara/volyum-kmp-sdk/README.md

 - You want to **test** with different configurations easily.

 - Best for **large apps** or when feedback should behave differently per module.

+> Security note
+- Do not hardcode real API keys in source control or binaries.
+- Prefer injecting the key from secure config (BuildConfig on Android, plist/env on iOS, env vars/args on Desktop/CLI).

 ## Step 3: Usage
 The Volyum API has 3 main methods.